gitstua/stu-calendar-wrangler-worker/README.md

 # iCal to JSON Converter Worker

-A Cloudflare Worker that converts iCal/ICS calendar feeds into a structured JSON format, with support for timezone conversion and multi-day events.
+A Cloudflare Worker hosted API that converts iCal/ICS calendar feeds into a structured JSON format, with support for timezone conversion and multi-day events.

 ## Features